fernando-romulo-silva/browse-words/README.md

 ## Project status

-I use this project to
+I use this project constantly, change words, and libs.

 # About

 So, I used the [Quizlet](https://quizlet.com/fernando_romulo/recent) (flash cards) to learn English and Italian words.
 The purpose of this project is to go through the cards and find repeat words.

+# Technologies

+- Java
+- Maven
+- HtmlUnit
+- JSoup
+- Apache Http Client

+requirements:
+ - Java 11
+ - Maven 3